(Dis)Proving Spectre Security with Speculation-Passing Style: Related Work

 \subsection{Security Notions and Leakage Models}

-There are several alternatives to the definition of SCT.
-One notion is relative speculative constant-time, which requires that speculative execution of a program does not leak more than sequential execution; this notion is introduced in~\cite{spectector} and used in many subsequent works.
-Yet another notion is leakage simulation, which involves two programs, and requires that execution of one (source) program does not leak more than execution of another (shadow) program.
-Two specific instances of leakage simulation is when the source program executes speculatively in some leakage model, and the shadow program executes sequentially or speculatively in the same leakage model.
-The first instance subsumes RCST, whereas the second instance is useful to reason about preservation of CT.
+There are several alternatives to the definition of SCT\@.
+One notion is relative speculative constant-time (RSCT), which requires that speculative execution of a program does not leak more than sequential execution~\cite{Cheang2019}.
+Yet another notion is leakage simulation, which involves two programs, and requires that the execution of one (source) program does not leak more than the execution of another (shadow) program~\cite{SCTPreservation}.
+Given a source program executing speculatively in some leakage model, there are two specific instances of leakage simulation of interest: when the shadow program executes sequentially or speculatively---in the same leakage model.
+The first instance subsumes RCST, whereas the second instance is useful to reason about SCT preservation.

-RSCT can be stated as a 4-property that relates the sequential and speculative executions of a program $c$ on two different inputs \(i_1\)~and~\(i_2\).
-By applying SPS, one can reduce RSCT to a 4-property that only considers sequential execution.
-Similary, leakage simulation can be expressed as a 4-property, and SPS can be used to reduce leakage simulation to a 4-property about sequential executions.
-In both cases, the resulting 4-properties on sequential execution could then be verified using in a multi-programs variant of Cartesian Hoare Logic~\cite{DBLP:conf/pldi/SousaD16} or of Hyper Hoare Logic ~\cite{DBLP:journals/pacmpl/DardinierM24}, or a general form of product program.
+Relative speculative constant-time can be stated as ``if the program $c$ is CT, then $c$ is SCT,'' which is a 4-property relating the sequential and speculative executions of program $c$ on two different inputs \(i_1\)~and~\(i_2\).
+Existing works~\cite{Cheang2019,spectector,Dong2023,Dongol2024,Guanciale2020} analyze RSCT with symbolic execution, model checking, and theorem proving, upon speculative semantics.
+With the help of SPS, one can reduce RSCT to a 4-property that only considers sequential execution.
+Furthermore, \citet{DBLP:conf/sp/ShivakumarBBCCGOSSY23} shows that RSCT can be seen as a 2-property, since every speculative execution starts with a sequential execution, i.e., the sequential executions can be considered as prefixes of speculative executions.
+Therefore, RSCT can also be defined as a 2-property relating only two sequential executions via SPS\@.
+It would be interesting to investigate the equivalence between these RSCT forms.
+Similar to RSCT, leakage simulation can be expressed as a 4-property, and SPS can be used to reduce leakage simulation to a 4-property about sequential executions.
+In both cases, the resulting 4-properties on sequential execution could then be verified using a multi-program variant of Cartesian Hoare Logic~\cite{DBLP:conf/pldi/SousaD16} or of Hyper Hoare Logic ~\cite{DBLP:journals/pacmpl/DardinierM24}, or a general form of product program.